HaliteChallenge/Halite-II/spec/SPEC.md

 # Monitoring

 A status page located at `halite.io/website/status.php` includes the time since every worker has queried the manager, the throughput of the HCE, and general stats about our user base.
 Google analytics is included on the site.

+We plan on using a cron job to alert us if one of the workers hasn't responded for a number of minutes and to alert us if there are any broken links on the site.

 # Configuration

-An INI file, titled `halite.ini` and located in the root directory of the project, is are used for all of our project configurations.
+An INI file, titled `halite.ini` and located in the root directory of the project, is used for all of our project configurations.
 Here is a sample halite.ini file:

 ```
 [hce]